Vicki Schmidt: Kansas Department of Insurance

 In early 2024, Schmidt introduced legislation to protect Kansas investors, including the Protect Vulnerable Adults from Financial Exploitation Act, which was signed into law.
 As of July 1, 2024, the new law strengthened the ability of Kansas Department of Insurance and financial advisers to protect seniors and vulnerable adults from financial abuse and fraud.
 Various organizations, including financial adviser firms and AARP supported the legislation.

-In April 2025, pieces of legislation introduced by the department to eliminate regulatory fees, lower the premium tax, and reduce the cost of doing business in Kansas were signed into law.
+In April 2025, legislation introduced by the department to eliminate regulatory fees, lower the premium tax, and reduce the cost of doing business in Kansas were signed into law.

+Breast cancer detection

+As a breast cancer survivor, Schmidt introduced legislation that would eliminate out-of-pocket costs for breast cancer screenings like MRIs and ultrasounds.
+It is estimated by the Susan G. Komen Foundation that these costs can exceed $1,000.
+Another study showed that one in five patients would not seek follow-up appointments because of the costs.

+2026 Kansas gubernatorial campaign

+Schmidt is a candidate for the Republican nomination in the 2026 gubernatorial election in Kansas.

 Personal life

 In May 2023, Schmidt was diagnosed with breast cancer following a routine mammogram.
 She underwent surgery and radiation treatments, and became cancer free in September.
 Following her battle with cancer, Schmidt has continuously encouraged other women in Kansas to undergo routine mammogram screenings.

 Schmidt lives in Topeka with her husband Mike.
 They have been married for over fifty years, have two children, and four grandchildren.